ARM-software/acle/main/acle.md

 * when applied to a function it becomes one of the versions.
 Function with the same name may exist with multiple versions in the same translation unit.
+* Function versions may reside in different translation units.
+* Each version declaration should be visible at the translation unit in which the corresponding function version resides.
-* One `default` version of the function is required to be provided.
+* One `default` version of the function is required to be provided in one of the translation units.
   * Implicitly, without this attribute,
   * or explicitly providing the `default` in the attribute.
-* All instances of the versions shall share the same function signature.
+* All instances of the versions shall share the same function signature and calling convention.

 The attribute `__attribute__((target_clones("name",...)))` expresses the
 following: